 Most of the internees identified and overcame the real problems of internment – personal and psychic survival.
 Evelina got through Camp, brought up her children for as long as she could, and then, when it was safe to do so and when she was ‘weakened’ by hormonal changes, she collapsed into what some people call a ‘healing crisis’ – although that makes it sound far too comfy and far too certain to have a happy ending.
 This was a question of life and death, and nobody knew what its outcome would be.

 Evelina lay on the sofa for almost all of the day, crippled by headaches and depression.
 Brian went to his grandmother’s for lunch.
 He was worried that his mother wouldn’t be able to look after him at all and he and his brother would have to go and live there full-time.
 Thomas, who had been working regular overtime, as the family was never very well off by the standards of middle class Windsor – and, in any case, work was his best way of keeping the experience of the war safely walled-off – got home as soon as he could and cooked the family’s evening meal.
-Later the relationship would deteriorate, but at this time he was a loving as well as dutiful husband, but he could do little for Evelina except practical things like that.
+Later the relationship would deteriorate, but at this time he was a loving as well as dutiful husband; nevertheless, he could do little for Evelina except practical things like that.
+He looked like a man a long way out of his depth.
 And he too suffered as day after day went by and his wife never seemed to get any better.

 Brian looked at her on the sofa and he was filled with fear.
 She seemed so weak, so fragile.
 She was losing weight, but it wasn’t just that.
 He could see the energy of life dwindling in her, crumpling up her body and dragging her mind into a dark pit of pointlessness and despair.
 He didn’t see how she could ever haul herself out.